datastax/cpp-driver/cpp-driver/topics/building/README.md

 # Building

-The C/C++ driver will build on most standard Unix-like and Microsoft Windows platforms.
+The DataStax C/C++ Driver for Apache Cassandra and DataStax Products will build on most standard Unix-like and Microsoft Windows platforms.
 Packages are available for the following platforms:

 * [CentOS 6][cpp-driver-centos6]
 * [CentOS 7][cpp-driver-centos7]